Definition of Allowance Method

 - Focusing on the balance needed in Allowance for Doubtful Accounts (which will be reported on the balance sheet)

-We will contrast these two techniques by assuming that a corporation begins operations on November 1 in an industry where it is common to give credit terms of net 30 days.
+Let's assume that a corporation begins operations on November 1 in an industry where it is common to give credit terms of net 30 days.
 In this industry approximately 0.3% of credit sales will not be collected.